trek10inc/lambda-clock/README.md

 # LambdaClock

+##DEPRECIATED:

+AWS Lambda now allows scheduling a one minute intervals.
+See [here](http://docs.aws.amazon.com/lambda/latest/dg/tutorial-scheduled-events-create-function.html).

-Currently CloudWatch Event Rules can be scheduled at minimum intervals of 5 minutes.
-At Trek10 we saw the need for a smaller interval, namely 1 minute.
+~~Currently CloudWatch Event Rules can be scheduled at minimum intervals of 5 minutes.~~ At Trek10 we saw the need for a smaller interval, namely 1 minute.
 This need arose in the specifically context of handling autoscaling within ECS.

 ## LambdaClock Overview